phisko/kengine/components/functions/OnTerminate.md

 # [OnTerminate](OnTerminate.hpp)

-`Function Component` used as a callback when the `EntityManager` is about to be destroyed.
+`Function Component` used as a callback when the engine is about to shut down.

 ## Prototype